raycastillo3/SBA319-MongoDB-Database-App/README.md

 Populate your application's collections with sample data illustrating the use case of the collections.
 You must include at least five sample documents per collection.

 #### Side note:
-This backend is pulling data from an real application I am working
+This backend is pulling data from an real application I am working on.
+Thats why I only added the POST route to the comments and not the users or posts as that would mess with my application.